MoisesExpositoAlonso/aGWA/README.txt

 ## Pipeline steps and files description

 (A) Parse the output from Chromosome painter.
 There is one .sample file per chromosome with several painted chromosomes runs per indidivual.
 Provided the file name, this script will produce another, more readable, file named '_parsedGM' at the end.
 This has to be done for each chromosome.
+Make sure that the .samples.out file only has a number that refers to the chromosome, otherwise there will be problems downstream.

 E.g.run
 python parse_sampleout_file_otherfolder.py /ebio/abt6_projects8/ath_1001G_history/finestructure/guideddrought/chr1.samples.out

 (B) Run a chromopainted gwa.
 Since I know where my results are, I just give as an argument the chromosome number.
 I need to provide a label of the input, which are the genomes.